-This artistry is most pronounced in Garnett’s apisculptures, a close collaboration between Garnett and the bees in creating beeswax sculptures which have been exhibited around the world, including New York’s Guggenheim Museum, and which are included in such collections as the Hirshhorn Museum and Sculpture Garden.
+We also think we are unique among beekeeping families for our appreciation and display of the bees’ artistic majesty.
+This artistry is most pronounced in Garnett’s apisculptures, a close collaboration between Garnett and the bees in creating beeswax sculptures which have been exhibited around the world, including New York’s Guggenheim Museum.

 Our packaging is reflective of the beauty of the bees’ hives and the local environment in which they thrive.

 We hope you will have a chance to visit us when you travel to Hawaii so we can show you our operations and let you sample our many honey products.

 But if you have no immediate plans for a Hawaiian vacation, we hope you will consider ordering directly from us on our website.
 We promise it is only honey produced by our family's bees here on the Big Island, and that you will find the flavors to be unique and wonderful.

 Our Bees Support "Alala" Crow Conservation